LouisShark/chatgpt_system_prompt/.scripts/README.md

 ```
 usage: idxtool.py [-h] [--toc [TOC]] [--find-gpt FIND_GPT]
-                  [--parse-gptfile PARSE_GPTFILE] [--rename]
+                  [--template TEMPLATE] [--parse-gptfile PARSE_GPTFILE]
+		  [--rename]

 idxtool: A GPT indexing and searching tool for the CSP repo

 options:
   -h, --help            show this help message and exit
   --toc [TOC]           Rebuild the table of contents (TOC.md) file
-  --find-gpt FIND_GPT
-                        Find a GPT file by its ID or full ChatGPT URL
+  --find-gpt FIND_GPT   Find a GPT file by its ID or full ChatGPT URL
+  --template TEMPLATE   Creates an empty GPT template file from a ChatGPT URL
   --parse-gptfile PARSE_GPTFILE
                         Parses a GPT file name
   --rename              Rename the GPT file names to include their GPT ID